myl117/myl117.github.io/content/blog/testing-spring-boot-junit-mockito.md

 ## Writing Tests

 Now that we understand the core libraries needed to write tests for our Java applications and their purposes, let’s put them into action.
-I’ll be working with a small authentication microservice I’ve been developing — you can view the full code [here](https://github.com/myl117/authservice).
+You can find the full code for the authentication microservice I’ll be working with [here](https://github.com/myl117/authservice).

 Specifically, we’ll be testing the signup functionality, which is primarily implemented in two files: _SignupService.java_ and _SignupController.java_.